Connect with others who understand.

 MS and Rheumatoid Arthritis: 4 Similarities and 4 Differences

-People living with multiple sclerosis (MS) are at a higher risk of developing other health conditions than the general population.
+People living with multiple sclerosis (MS) have a higher risk of developing other health conditions compared with the general population.
 Among these potential comorbidities (co-occurring health conditions) is rheumatoid arthritis (RA), a disease in which the autoimmune system attacks the joints.
-A 2016 study found that people with MS had a 70 percent higher incidence of RA than the general population.

-Knowing some of the similarities and differences between RA and MS may help you and your doctor determine a potential cause of new symptoms, such as joint pain you haven’t experienced before.
-It can also be useful to understand what these autoimmune conditions have in common and how similar treatments may help with reducing inflammation and suppressing the immune system.
+It can be useful to understand what these autoimmune conditions have in common and how similar treatments may help reduce inflammation and suppress the immune system.

 4 Similarities Between MS and Rheumatoid Arthritis